-High Hampton Inn and Country Club Unmanned Aerial System (Drone) Policy
+High Hampton Inn & Country Club Unmanned Aerial System (Drone) Policy

-Due to safety and privacy concerns, High Hampton Inn and Country Club prohibits the operation of unmanned aerial systems, or drones, on or above High Hampton grounds at any time.
-This includes model aircraft by recreational users and hobbyists — without the prior written authorization from High Hampton Inn and Country Club.
+Due to safety and privacy concerns, High Hampton Inn & Country Club prohibits the operation of unmanned aerial systems, or drones, on or above High Hampton grounds at any time.
+This includes model aircraft by recreational users and hobbyists — without the prior written authorization from High Hampton Inn & Country Club.

 This prohibition includes drones used for filming or videotaping, as well as any drone used by media or journalists operating above or within High Hampton area boundaries.
 This prohibition extends to any devices launched or operated from High Hampton property, as well as any launched from private property outside of High Hampton boundaries.